tulik/asterisk-click2call/README.md

 Bunch of PHP scripts support Asterisk PBX services.

-It contain clic2call service with flash plugin.
+It contains clic2call service with flash plugin.
 Project is draft of system allowing to make SIP connection via browser.